BradleyCodeU/bradleycodeu.github.io/_apcsa/ch2usingobjects/ch2summary.md

 		// 6) Generate and print a random integer between 1 and 100, inclusive.

 		// 7) Generate and print a random integer between 5 and 10, inclusive.

-		// 8) Display the day of the week my birthday, June 15th, was on this year.
+		// 8) Display the day of the week that Mr. Riley's birthday (June 15th) was on this year.

 		// 9) Calculate and display the number of letters in the word "Bradley".

+		// 10) Finally, visit http://patorjk.com/software/taag/ to get a fancy ASCII art version of your LAST name.
+For example, Amy Brown would print Brown.
+Use println statements to print your ASCII art last name.

 	}
 }
 </pre>